machine mastery

 Fast pouring espresso shot showing under-extraction

-• Extraction time under 20 seconds
+• Extraction finishes in under 20 seconds

 Common Causes of Low Pressure